Lighthouse Beach – Robert Moses Fire Island Long Island Nude Beach

 The legality here is not “tricky” or unclear whatsoever as she has claimed it to be.
 It is completely legal for women to go topless on public beaches in NY state, regardless of what nonsense you hear from NPS.)

 Robert Moses Nude Beach or Lighthouse Beach, on the Fire Island National Seashore off of Long Island, NY has been ranked as one of the top 10 nude beaches in the U.S. Its rank is well-deserved as the beach is pristine, beautiful, and the water is clean.
 The nudist beach is located just next to Robert Moses State Park, where the dunes are thick with vegetation and home to a fair amount of wildlife.
 Its name originates from the prominent lighthouse situated between the clothing optional sections.

 No one is sure when nude sunbathing began on this part of the shore.
-The first reports of this activity date to the 1950s.
+The first reports of this activity date back to the 1950’s.
 The Robert Moses Causeway vastly improved access to the park in 1964, and its popularity seems to have taken off from there.